ninokth/terra-aws/README.md

 - No public-facing services on private instances

 ### SSH Security
-- Ed25519 keys (modern, quantum-resistant algorithm)
+- Ed25519 keys (modern, compact, widely recommended)
 - Bastion access restricted to single admin IP
 - Private instances accessible only from bastion
 - No password authentication (key-based only)